UFResearchComputing/Linux_training/README.md

    > done
    ```

-   Once you hit the Enter-key after the "`done`", that completes the for loop and Bash executes it, showing the output.
+   Once you hit the Enter-key after the "`done`", that completes the for loop, and Bash executes it, showing the output.

    > If you find yourself stuck in the continuation prompt mode, you can use the key combination `Ctrl-C` to cancel and exit back to the main command prompt. `Ctrl-C` will usually cancel execution of a program in Bash and is a handy key-combination to know!